My Roasting Process

 Start with the Green

-The beans hit the cooling tray for about 3 mins to pull down the temp and stop additional cooking of the bean.
-I also inspect all the beans taking them from one container to another to make sure thy all look the way they’re supposed to be.
-From there I bag and seal them immediately to start the off-gas process.
-I talked about the off-gassing and resting phase in an earlier article you can read more about that in ‘Stay Fresh'‘ When should you crack the seal on your coffee
+The beans hit the cooling tray for about three minutes to pull down the temp and stop additional cooking of the bean.
+I also inspect all the beans, taking them from one container to another to make sure they all look the way they’re supposed to.
+From there, I bag and seal them immediately to start the off-gas process.
+(I talk about the off-gassing and resting phase in an earlier article.
+You can read more about that, and when to crack the seal on your coffee, in ‘Stay Fresh' When should you crack the seal on your coffee

-So there you have it a bit about my roasting process and the way I take my beans from green Guatemalas to deliciously roasted coffee.
+So, there you have it.
+A bit about my roasting process and the way I take my beans from green Guatemalas to deliciously roasted Parliament Coffee.